hansemannn/titanium-googlemaps/README.md

 by using the REST-API in combination with the `NSURLSession` API and the provided API key.

 ### Google License Info
-Google requires you to link the Open Source license somewhere in your map.
+Google requires you to link the Open Source license somewhere in your app.
 Use the following API to receive the Google Maps license:

 ```js